Successful applicants must complete both the Trainee classroom requirements and the Intern hours detailed below to attain Master Gardener Status.

 - 27 hours of other services, such as volunteering at the Demo Garden (T/Th, 9 to noon) if work schedule permits, participation on committees and supporting special events/priority projects.
 This category includes one mandatory Healthy Virginia Lawn visit to a client residence as well as participation in school/community garden efforts.

 Interns are trained for their volunteer activities and are paired with experienced Extension Master Gardeners for those activities.
 Internship runs through December, with that and the completion of the 75 hours as stated above, Interns are certified as Virginia Cooperative Extension Master Gardener Volunteers.

 In order to maintain Master Gardener status, volunteers must complete every year:

 - 8 hours continuing education

-For any questions on training, please send an email to LCMGTraining@gmail.com and we will get back to you quickly.
+For any questions on training, please contact LCMGTraining@gmail.com.